 Most headlines about the study emphasized the weight gain with processed foods.
 But the exciting part for me was the seemingly automatic fat loss among the participants eating minimally processed foods.

 When I resolved to get healthier, inspired by the book Younger Next Year, I decided to eat only “real food.”
-Actually, as my 2014 food diary shows, I made plenty of exceptions, as I’ll explain below.
+Actually, as my 2014 food diary shows, I did make plenty of room for exceptions (something like the famous 80%-20% principle).
 But I didn’t limit the quantity of whole, natural foods; I enjoyed them until I was satisfied — and I consistently lost about a pound of excess body fat, week after week, while feeling healthier and more energetic.

-News headlines about this study referred to “ultra-processed foods,” so you might imagine a menu packed with Cheese Whiz, Cool Whip and Lucky Charms (yuck!).
-No … it was basically typically American food, such as Cheerios, muffins, quesadillas and peanut butter and jelly sandwiches.
+News headlines about this study referred to “ultra-processed foods,” so you might imagine a menu packed with Cheese Whiz, Cool Whip and Lucky Charms (yuck!😝).
+No, it was basically typical American food, such as Cheerios, muffins, quesadillas and peanut butter and jelly sandwiches.
 The kinds of foods I used to eat, and then (mostly) stopped.

-If you download this document, you can see all of the actual menus, complete with color photos of the meals!
+At this link, you can see all of the actual menus, complete with color photos of the meals!

 Here’s a sample lunch menu for the processed-food group: Hot dog on bun with ketchup and yellow mustard, baked potato chips, cranberry juice with NutriSource fiber, blueberry yogurt with NutriSource fiber (you can see they were struggling a bit to match the diets on fiber content!).